 Just so you know, many people are in your same situation.
 They want to quit working, but have no way to pay their bills.
 To qualify for SSDI, you must prove your health problems force you to stop working for at least 12 months.
 If you can work part-time or light duty, that can hurt your approval chances.
 In fact, it says so directly on the SSA’s website.
 “If you are not working, we will send your application to the Disability Determination Services (DDS) office that will make the decision about your medical condition.”
 In other words, if you’re working, why should they move onto the medical screening step of your claim review?
 People who aren’t working will skip ahead of you in line, and that line is very, very long right now.
-In YTD 2022, the SSA reviewed about 65,000 disability claims every month, on average.
+In 2022, the SSA approved a little more than 65,000 disability claims every month, on average.

 Some people wait up to two years for the SSA to finish reviewing their claims.
 It sounds like you can’t go very long with no income, but quitting your job is key for faster approval.

 “How Long Does Approval Take After I Quit My Job?”

 Frankly, here are three things that greatly improve your approval chances:

 - Consult an experienced local attorney for free before you apply.
 We can match you with someone today for a no-cost, no-obligation consultation based on your ZIP code.
 This person can review your info and answer all your claim questions by phone.
 You’ll get guidance that matters to your specific case, like how long people in your area typically wait for approval.

 - After your consultation, quit your job as soon as you can reasonably do so.
 You may wish to delay this step until you can put aside some extra money.
 You’ll need to go about five months without income before the SSA can pay you any SSDI benefits.
 (This mandatory five-month waiting period is required by federal law.)